 Marco is a family man and at the centre of his life are his wife Diana and their two daughters, Michaela and Gemma.

 Most recently, Marco co-ran a law firm that helps organizations enforce professional standards and resolve workplace conflicts.
 Marco is also committed to education and mentoring young lawyers.
-He is as an Adjunct Professor at Osgoode Hall Law School and regularly speaks at conferences both here and abroad.
+He has been an Adjunct Professor at Osgoode Hall Law School and regularly spoke at conferences both here and abroad.

 Marco cares deeply about his community.
-He sits on numerous boards and is involved with the John Wanless Childcare Centre, John Wanless Public School, North Toronto Soccer Club, COSTI Immigration Services, the Toronto Symphony Volunteer Committee and Heart & Stroke Canada.
+He has sat on numerous boards and has been involved with the John Wanless Childcare Centre, John Wanless Public School, North Toronto Soccer Club, COSTI Immigration Services, the Toronto Symphony Volunteer Committee and Heart & Stroke Canada.
 Marco has worked on specific initiatives to improve our schools, including the installation of a new turf field at John Wanless Public School and the creation of a lunch program for families with children going into FDK.
 On weekends, you’ll see Marco coaching both of his girls at the Eglinton Park soccer field.

 Marco has been a dedicated Liberal for years.
 He has sat on the Executive of the Federal Liberal Riding Association for Eglinton-Lawrence, and volunteered on numerous federal and provincial campaigns.
 Most recently, he served as legal counsel to Mike Colle’s successful re-election campaign in the Spring 2014 provincial election.